MiguelSombrero/sql-query-builder/docs/design.md

 # Design document

+## About the design

-Starting point of the using program is static factory class `QueryFactory` found in package `/factory`.
+Starting point of the using program is static factory class `QueryFactory` found in package `main/java/factory`.

-SQL statements is created using [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern): every class is responsible for adding its contribution to the SQL string and then passing it to the next class.
+I have used [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to build SQL strings: every class is responsible for adding its contribution to the SQL string and then passing it to the next class.

 Therefore there is a lot of classes with minimun functionality.

 This design also ensures that query builder does not allow user to build invalid SQL, e.g. `QueryFactory.select().column("firstname).alias("f").alias("f").alias() ...`.

-## Select statement

 I have used [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern) to reduce duplicate code in cases, where same functionality differs just a bit in different cases.